Attitude: A Window Into a Child’s Heart

 The reality is that emotional intensity hinders closeness and, just because you’re right in addressing a bad attitude, that doesn’t mean that your anger is a good strategy for dealing with it.

-Firmness Is One Part of the Solution
+Firmness is One Part of the Solution

 So can we put aside our own anger, and still be firm?
 The answer is yes.
+Yelling isn’t necessary but firmness is.
 Let’s remind ourselves that firmness doesn’t mean harshness.
 You might calmly say, “Wait a minute.
 Stop right there.
 Don’t take the trash out.
 You need to sit down and think about your attitude.
 I know you have other things to do in life, and you’re disappointed that I asked you to help out here, but you need to be willing to contribute to the family.
 So sit down and think about it and come back to talk to me when you’re ready.”
 In this way you challenge a child’s thinking and you check the emotional reaction to raise awareness of a poor response.
 Having the child take a break gives opportunity to settle down and change the heart.

 Of course, changing attitudes takes much time and work, so don’t give up.
 It’s usually best to sit down with a child at a non-discipline time to talk about attitudes and how they affect the relational atmosphere in a home.
 When you begin to open dialogue with a child about attitudes, you might point out that attitudes make a statement even though they don’t usually have words.
 Attitudes are revealed in tone of voice, posture, grunts, sighs, and unkind looks.